State and Local Policy Database

 • Stakeholder Advisory Group: The NH Building Energy Code Compliance Collaborative was established as part of the NH Energy Code Challenge, which is a stakeholder group of diverse professionals and individuals from a broad range of industries.
 This group ceased meeting in 2016.
 The NH Code Collaborative formed to pick up the work of the original Collaborative in 2019 and the NHCC has been meeting quarterly.
 The NHCC is focused on a three part strategy to: support adoption of new modern energy codes; supporting effective code compliance; and increase market demand.

-• Training/Outreach: In conjunction with New Hampshire's utility-administered suite of energy efficiency programs, one residential and one commercial energy code trainings were held in 2020.
-There were some smaller/shorter workshops presented directly to certain contractors and to the southern chapter (largest) of NH Home Builders and Remodelers Associationan Energy Code presentation at a monthly meeting of the NH Building Officials Association.
+• Training/Outreach: NHSaves hosted commercial and residential energy code trainings in 2024.
+There were some smaller/shorter workshops presented directly to certain contractors and to the southern chapter (largest) of NH Home Builders and Remodelers Association Energy Code presentation at a monthly meeting of the NH Building Officials Association.

 CHP